Kamaleswaran-Lab/transfusionEfficacy/README.md

 # transfusionEfficacy

-It contains all the data and four python notebook files for cohort selection, feature extraction, and analysis on Emory and Grady hospital sites.
+It contains all the data and four python notebook files for cohort selection, feature extraction, and analysis on hospital sites: Emory University Hospital (as derivation) and Grady Memorial Hospital (as validation).

 ## RBC Transfusion Efficacy Marker